rouri404/grab-text/README.md

     <a href="README.pt.md"><img src="https://img.shields.io/badge/Language-Português%20%F0%9F%87%A7%F0%9F%87%B7-blue" alt="Português"></a>
   </p>
     <p>
     Capture and copy text from any image or video on your screen.
 A simple yet powerful OCR tool for Linux-based systems.
+Features both GUI and CLI interfaces.
   </p>
 </div>